Trail Running Guidelines

 - New runners, please print the application/waiver on this website, fill it in, sign it, and bring it with you the first time you run with the group.

-- You may meet at the designated location or at the trailhead if that is more convenient, but you must sign in with the Group Leader for your group prior to running or have notified them in advance of your early start.
+- You must sign in with the Group Leader prior to running or have notified them in advance of your early start.

 - On shorter runs, those interested can run the course twice.
 If the course is a point to point you may choose to start early at the finish, run to the start and join the group, and run back to the finish.
 Please advise the Group Leader and let other club members know, for they may want to join you.

-- If you prefer trying a run before paying the yearly dues, just fill out the membership application/waiver and you may send in the $45.00 dues after the run to confirm you enjoy the activity.
+- If you prefer trying a run before paying the yearly dues, just fill out the membership application/waiver and you may send the membership dues after the run to confirm you enjoy the activity.
 The application and waiver must be filled out and signed prior to running.
-Preferably the $45.00 will be paid with the application.
+Preferably the dues will be paid with the application.

-- Refreshments are usually provided at the finish.
+- Refreshments are usually provided at the finish by all participating runners as a potluck.
 On occasion, we meet for breakfast after the run at a designated restaurant.